| |

 by prescribing home oxygen in an untimely manner.
 The

-treatment of dyspnea should be strengthened in order
+treatment of dyspnea should be strengthened in order to

-untimely manner.
-Dyspnea causes other cancer patients
+manner.
+Dyspnea causes other cancer patients to suffer

-well as those that are addicted to cigarettes.
+that are addicted to cigarettes.

-Stringer, E., McParland, C. & Hernandez,
+Stringer, E., McParland, C. & Hernandez, P.

-P. (2004).
+(2004).
 Physician Practices for Prescribing Supplemental

 Oxygen in the Palliative Care Setting.
 Journal of Palliative